View the Full Schedule

 SOUPS 2019 Poster Session

 Check out the cool new ideas and the latest preliminary research on display at the SOUPS 2019 Poster Session.
+View the list of accepted posters.

 9:00 am–9:30 am